-In October 2012, FASB issued Accounting Standards Update No. 2012-04, "Technical Corrections and Improvements" (ASU 2012-04).
+In October 2012, FASB issued Accounting Standards Update No. 2012-04, Technical Corrections and Improvements (ASU 2012-04).
 ASU 2012-04 covers a wide range of ASC topics and is presented in two sections-Technical Corrections and Improvements and Conforming Amendments Related to Fair Value Measurements.
 Technical Corrections and Improvements include source literature amendments, guidance clarification and reference corrections, and relocated guidance.
 Fair Value Measurements are intended to conform terminology and clarify certain guidance in various ASC topics to fully reflect the fair value measurement and disclosure requirements of ASC Topic 820, "Fair Value Measurement" (ASC 820).
 The amendments are not introducing any new fair value measurements.
 The amendments in ASU 2012-04 that do not have transition guidance were adopted by the Foundation in 2012.
-The amendments in ASU 2012-04 that are subject to transition guidance will be effective for fiscal periods beginning after December 15, 2013.
-ASU 2012-04 did not and is not expected to have a significant effect on the Foundation's financial statements.
+The amendments in ASU 2012-04 that are subject to transition guidance were adopted by the Foundation on July 1, 2014, and did not have a significant effect on the Foundation's financial statements.